 At that point, the wash sale rule kicks in, and the taxpayer is not allowed to claim the initial loss on their taxes.
 The reason, of course, is so that taxpayers don’t try to “game” the system and claim artificial losses by watching the stock of company X—which they’d bought at a peak—fall and then buying it back at the reduced price and claiming the tax benefit.

-How does the wash sale rule affect cryptocurrency?
+How does the wash sale rule affect crypto?

 For tax purposes, the IRS treats cryptocurrency as property, rather than actual “currency,” which means that it is subject to capital gains taxes like other forms of property investments, such as stocks, bonds and real estate.
 That means that you would likely assume that the “wash rule” applies to cryptocurrency.
 But it appears that it does not.